How To Light Large Paintings

 Why

-Large surfaces need overlapping beams to create smooth even light.
+Large surfaces need overlapping beams to create smooth even light — a fundamental concept in comprehensive gallery lighting strategies.
 One light will always create a bright centre and soft edges unless the beam is shaped perfectly with a framing projector, and even then height becomes the limiting factor.

 For typical ceilings and homes

-A large painting that is 6 feet tall or 8 feet wide will almost always require two to three lights.
+A large painting that is 6 feet tall or 8 feet wide will almost always require two to three lights as part of proper art lighting techniques for paintings.

 ————————————